rxrc/dotfiles/README.md

 Because this installs a new `.zshrc`, you should restart your shell before proceeding.

-After bootstrapping, you can choose to install Ruby under [rbenv] using [ruby-build].
-These two tools are installed during the bootstrap.
-Once Ruby is setup, install the bundler gem.
-Bower should be installed manually using [npm].

 #### Quick Start

-Note that on this branch, the install script takes care of everything except installing Node via nvm.
+Note that the install script takes care of everything except installing Node via nvm.
 Thus, a full install might look like